Potato vs Sweet potato - Health impact and Nutrition Comparison

 However, another research suggests that there is no need to exclude potatoes from weight management diets (8).

-Overall, these vegetables aren’t ideal for low carb or low calorie diets, however they can be included in all diets, when prepared with the right methods and in moderation.
+Overall, these vegetables aren’t ideal for low-carb or low-calorie diets; however, they can be included in all diets when prepared with the correct methods and in moderation.

 The Sweet Potato and Potato Diets

-Since, these are low calorie diets, they are likely to lead to weight loss.
-However, there are few problems with these diets.
-As nutritious as these vegetables are, they do not provide all the essential nutrients for the human body.
+Since these are low-calorie diets, they are likely to lead to weight loss.
+However, there are a few problems with these diets.
+As nutritious as these vegetables are, they do not provide all the essential nutrients the organism needs.
 There is also a likelihood of easily regaining the rapidly lost weight.

 We learned that sweet potatoes and potatoes are both very nutritious, but what exact effects do they have on the human organism?

-Potatoes being much lower in sodium compared to sweet potatoes, may be a better choice for people with high blood pressure.
-However, one study has found an association of higher intake of baked, boiled, mashed, or fried potatoes with an increased risk of hypertension (9).
-This effect may be explained by potatoes’ high glycemic load and gaining weight.
-Overall, higher consumption of potatoes has been shown to be adversely related with cardiovascular risk factors (10).
+Potatoes, being much lower in sodium than sweet potatoes, may be a better choice for people with high blood pressure.
+However, one study has found an association of a higher intake of baked, boiled, mashed, or fried potatoes with an increased risk of hypertension (9).
+This effect may be explained by weight gain and potatoes’ high glycemic load.
+Overall, higher consumption of potatoes has been shown to be adversely correlated with cardiovascular risk factors (10).

-In contrast to that, some studies suggest that potatoes may have a positive effect on high blood pressure (11).
+In contrast, some studies suggest that potatoes may have a positive effect on high blood pressure (11).

 Studies about potatoes and diabetes are also inconclusive․ Some studies suggest that potato consumption leads to an increased risk of developing type 2 diabetes (12).
 However, more research on humans is needed in order to have a final result.

 A study has suggested that supplementation of white sweet potato may improve nutritional status and glycemic control in elderly diabetic patients (13).
-However, there is also insufficient evidence about the use of sweet potato for type 2 diabetes mellitus (14).
+However, there is insufficient evidence about the use of sweet potato for type 2 diabetes mellitus as well (14).

-There are strong suggestions that purple sweet potatoes can be used as a preventive factor for colorectal cancer, due to their high levels of anthocyanin (15).
-Anthocyanins are flavonoids that give vegetables, such as purple sweet potatoes, their dark colour.
+There are strong suggestions that purple sweet potatoes can be used as a preventive factor for colorectal cancer due to their high anthocyanin levels (15).
+Anthocyanins are flavonoids that give vegetables, such as purple sweet potatoes, their dark color.

 Downsides and Risks

-Vegetables in the nightshade family, that potatoes belong to, produce a toxic compound called solanine, a glycoalkaloid.
-Naturally potatoes produce such low amounts of this compound that it does not affect human health.
-However, under certain unfavourable conditions, such as pests, potato plants can increase the production of solanine, especially when kept in sunlight.
-Solanine gives potatoes a bitter taste and a green colour.
+Vegetables in the nightshade family that potatoes belong to produce a toxic compound called solanine, a glycoalkaloid.
+Naturally, potatoes produce such low amounts of this compound that it does not affect human health.
+However, under certain unfavorable conditions, such as pests, potato plants can increase the production of solanine, especially when kept in sunlight.
+Solanine gives potatoes a bitter taste and a green color.

-Solanine poisoning may include symptoms, such as diarrhea, vomiting, fever and abdominal pains (18).
+Solanine poisoning symptoms may include diarrhea, vomiting, fever, and abdominal pains (18).